ChicoState/djsongmatch-ux/phaseIII/README.md

 closer to the tables because the data they expect to export is related to the table data.

+When tasked with completing similar tasks in the competitor app, Spotify, four participants highlighted frustration with the amount of clicks and screen changes they navigated through.

 ## Conclusions

 <!-- !!!
 Discoveries derived from the methods and their findings.